[tff_diclaimer]

 The first aspect to like about the Adidas Dropset Trainers is that their toe box and midfoot are fairly wide.
 Compared to other Adidas shoes and training shoes, I was a big fan of this model and how they fit.
 I never felt limited when splaying my toes and trying to grip the floor, and I think if you have a neutral foot width, then you’ll really enjoy this model.

 The third thing that I like about the Dropset Trainers is their upper construction.
-For starters, it’s made out of 50% recycled materials which I really like and I enjoy that Adidas is making more of an initiative to make shoes with more environmentally-friendly materials.
+For starters, it’s made out of 50% recycled materials, which I really like, and I enjoy that Adidas is taking more of an initiative to make shoes with more environmentally-friendly materials.

 The upper itself breathes well and has strategic layers to prolong its overall durability.
-The forefoot and toe box has an additional synthetic layer to prevent tears from friction and the midfoot and heel also have layered areas for additional protection.
+The forefoot and toe box have an additional synthetic layer to prevent tears from friction, and the midfoot and heel also have layered areas for additional protection.
 The midfoot’s plastic wrap is also a nice addition for durability and stability.

 The last aspect to like about the Dropset Trainers is that they do provide a nice versatile construction for tackling a variety of training tasks.
 The full rubber outsole on this model grips really well and I like this tread for outdoor training and work indoors that requires cutting, sharp turns, and more lateral work.

 Unlike other cross-training shoes that can sometimes have a flat outsole that feels heavy, the Dropset Trainers’ outsole walks a nice middle ground here.
-Plus, as mentioned earlier, I like the dual-density midsole and the forefoot’s midsole provides a bit more wiggle room when it comes to comfort during plyometrics and other high-intensity training sessions.
+Plus, as mentioned earlier, I like the dual-density midsole, and the forefoot midsole provides a bit more wiggle room when it comes to comfort during plyometrics and other high-intensity training sessions.

 Adidas Dropset Trainers Cons